juntao/arenztopia/content/news/Issue 14.md

 On Tuesday, local photographer Thomas Gessbegere (See [Issue 3](https://www.arenztopia.com/news/issue-3/), Arts section) released a new seiries of photos of the descendants of Arenztopian Incans.
 The powerful and moving pictures are slated to go on display at OCAM in February.

+## Weather
+by Mezoir Logan

+Next week should have an extremely low temperature of just 2 degrees celsius, with temperatures rising up to 6 degrees celsius.
+Additionally, snow and hail are expected on Tuesday and Wednesday, but temperatures may rise up to as high as 8 degrees on Friday.

 ## The Political Politician: the weekly politics column
 by Tony Yuan